aergoio/herajs/packages/herajs-crypto/README.md

 # Multi-purpose javascript crypto library for aergo

-It is used by herajs and the official wallet to manage keys and sign transactions offline.
+It is used by Aergo dapps to manage keys and sign transactions offline.

 ## How to use